-Brown water coming out of your faucet or toilet can be very surprising and a bit disturbing.
-You probably have questions like “why is my water brown all of a sudden?” – or “is brown water safe?”
-Don’t worry, we have the answers to those questions and ways to help fix it!
+Brown water coming out of your faucet or toilet can be very surprising and even a bit disturbing.
+It can leave you with questions like, “Why is my water brown all of a sudden?” – or maybe even “Is brown water safe?”

 What Causes Water to Turn Brown?